-Your great-grandmother’s pair of wire-framed eyeglasses are likely gold-filled, which makes them worth $20-$40.
+Your great-grandmother’s pair of wire-framed eyeglasses are likely gold-filled, which makes them worth $20 to $40.
 Look for the abbreviation “GF” (gold-filled) preceded by a karat rating.

 Gold or not, vintage cat-eye glasses from the 1950s sell well, too.
-Retro fashionistas will pay $30-$50 for ornate examples.
+Retro fashionistas will pay $30 to $50 for ornate examples.

 7. Vintage hotel keychains

 Readers of a certain age will remember the plastic diamond-shaped hotel keychains (also called key tags or fobs) from the 1960s and ’70s.
 Today, they’re a kitschy collectible.

 Although collectors pay top dollar for keychains from famous destinations such as The Dunes in Las Vegas, don’t discount roadside dives.
 Expect each keychain to sell for $5 to $15 on eBay or Etsy.

 Large pieces of driftwood are used in landscaping, furniture construction, terrarium design and taxidermy projects.
 Simple forms fetch $10 to $15, while bigger, more-interesting shapes can bring $30 and up.

 A word of caution: Before collecting driftwood on public land, check with local officials.
 Many areas prohibit the removal of any natural materials.

 Usually made of iron or brass, antique keys are in vogue.
 Designers use these rustic gems to make jewelry, crafters turn them into wind chimes, and collectors frame and display them.